luke-c-sargent/bento-local/README.md

 	* Windows:    $Env:COMPOSE_DOCKER_CLI_BUILD=1; $Env:DOCKER_BUILDKIT=1; docker-compose down <service_name>
 	* Linux/Mac:  COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose down <service_name>

-To attach a shell to a running container:
+To attach a shell to a running container (this can be useful when verifying configurations or troubleshooting):

 	docker exec -it <container name> /bin/sh